willgryan/PAVER/joss/paper.md

 # Summary

-Omics studies are commonly used to predict changes in biological pathways underlying phenotypes.
-However, the results of omics experiments can be long lists of pathways that are difficult to interpret.
-PAVER is an R package that automatically curates long lists of pathways into groups, identifies which pathway is most representative of each group, and provides publication-ready intuitive visualizations.
-PAVER makes it easy to integrate multiple pathway analyses, identify relevant biological insights and can work with any pathway database.
+Omics studies look at large amounts of biological data to understand changes that cause different traits or conditions in living things.
+However, analyzing omics data often results in long, hard-to-understand lists of pathways.
+PAVER is an R package that automatically curates similar pathways into groups, identifies the most representative pathway of each group, and provides publication-ready intuitive visualizations.
+PAVER makes it easy to integrate multiple pathway analyses, discover relevant biological insights and can work with any pathway database.

 # Statement of Need